Overview

 Prostate Cancer Symptoms

 Symptoms of prostate cancer are initially not different from non-cancerous enlargement of prostate (BPH).
 However, when it becomes advanced additional symptoms can occur.
-Usual symptoms are:
+Some of the common symptoms of prostate cancer are:

 - Fatigue